mauricioabreu/blog/content/how-to-build-a-blog-using-pelican-part-I.rst

 Pelican comes with a default theme.
 This blog is using Flex_ theme, a clean and beautiful theme designed mainly by Alexandre Vicenzi and others contributors.

-In the next post I will talk about some tools and workflow.
+In the `next post <{filename}/how-to-build-a-blog-using-pelican-part-II.rst>`_ I will talk about some tools and workflow.

 .. _Pelican docs: http://docs.getpelican.com
 .. _nginx: http://nginx.org/